ebetica/ebetica.github.io/_posts/2015-12-26-learning-errors.md

 {% include mathjax.html %}

-My long stretch observation is that if you squint your eyes hard enough at batch normalization, it kind of looks like it's predicting the errors of a Taylor Expansion at each time step.
+My long stretch observation is that if you squint your eyes hard enough at [Batch Normalization](http://arxiv.org/abs/1502.03167), it kind of looks like it's predicting the errors of a Taylor Expansion at each time step.
 A Taylor polynomiala kind of looks like